Catherine Gunsalus González

 Catherine Gunsalus González (born 1934) is an American historian, theologian, and ordained Presbyterian minister who is professor emerita of church history at Columbia Theological Seminary in Decatur, Georgia.

 Education

 Catherine González was born in Albany, New York, on May 20, 1934.
-After receiving a Bachelor of Arts degree in history and government from Beaver College (now Arcadia University) in 1956, she then earned an Bachelor of Sacred Theology degree in student work from Boston University School of Theology in 1960 and a Doctor of Philosophy degree in systematic theology and history of doctrine from Boston University in 1965.
+After receiving a Bachelor of Arts degree in history and government from Beaver College (now Arcadia University) in 1956, she then earned a Bachelor of Sacred Theology degree in student work from Boston University School of Theology in 1960 and a Doctor of Philosophy degree in systematic theology and history of doctrine from Boston University in 1965.

 Professional life

 She served in two faculty positions over five years at West Virginia Wesleyan College, where she was the director of student religious life both as assistant professor of Bible and religion and as associate professor.
 She then served as an associate professor of historical theology at Louisville Presbyterian Theological Seminary, before she became part of the faculty at Columbia Theological Seminary, where she was an associate professor of church history and then the professor of church history.
 She is now a professor emerita of church history at Columbia Theological Seminary.

 In addition to her teaching positions, she has also led and served on a variety of denominational committees for the Presbyterian Church, US and United Presbyterian Church, USA.
 She was very influential on a national level for the Presbyterian church and in fostering interfaith relationships.
 These positions included consultant to the National Council's Committee on Future Ecumenical Structure, and on the National Council's Faith and Order Commission, and a member on the General Assembly Committee on Jewish–Christian Relationships.

 In 1974, she became the first woman to preach on The Protestant Hour, now called Day1, which is a radio program launched in 1945 to serve as the voice of the mainline Protestant churches and is based out of Atlanta, Georgia.
 When joining Columbia Theological Seminary's faculty, she also became the first full-time female faculty member.

 Her husband, Justo L. González, is a Methodist theologian; they have worked together on several books.

 Throughout her career, she has written extensively on many topics of the church.
 She has also collaborated on a number of books with her husband, Justo L. González, who is a Cuban-American and an influential contributor in the development of Latino/Latina (Hispanic) theology.